 You don’t want to be too passive, but you don’t want to come off as too aggressive or desperate either, which makes no room for networking mistakes.

-To make sure you don’t fail miserably in a networking event, these are the things you should definitely avoid.
+To make sure you don’t fail miserably in a networking event, these are the networking mistakes you should definitely avoid.

 If you are just standing at the bar with a drink in your hand, waiting patiently for someone to come and start a conversation with you- it won’t take you far.
 You need to take the initiative and make the first step.
 Go and talk to someone- it really is as simple as that.